Welcome to National Taiwan University Library 國立臺灣大學圖書館 (NTUL)!

 Please be aware that the online catalog can only search a specific “journal title”, not the article title.

 Step1: Go to “Advanced search” page.
-Type the title of journal “Journal of Clinical Nursing” in a search box and select “Serial” in drop-down menu.
+Type the title of journal “Journal of Clinical Nursing” in a search box and select “Journals” in drop-down menu.

 You may refer to the dates of coverage to see whether which service providers have the publication year covered.
 Both service provider “Wiley-Blackwell” and “EBSCOhost” offer full-text article from 1992 and 1998 respectively.
 In our case, the article is published in 2009 and we can find the article in both databases: